 Enquiries: email@example.com

-Nominations for the 2016 Peter Nicol Russell Memorial Medal will open later this year.
+Nominations for the 2016 Peter Nicol Russell Memorial Medal are now open.

 The Hon Sir Eric Neal AC CVO was South Australian Governor for five years.

 He holds professional engineering qualifications in both Australia and the UK, and has Honorary Doctorates from three universities.

 He worked in the gas industry in Broken Hill and Ballarat and joined Boral in 1963.
 He served 14 years as CEO and Managing Director of Boral Ltd and as a director of its subsidiaries in australia, the UK, USA and Pacific Islands.
 Sir Eric has served on many Corporate Boards of Directors inclduing BHP, Atlas-Copco, Westpac, Coca-Cola Amatil, Boral, and on Government advisory bodies on Defence, Prices and Incomes, Water Resources, the Sugar Industry and Veteran Affairs.

 He was Chief Commissioner of the City of Sydney in 1987-88.
 He was National Chairman of the Duke of Edinburgh's Award Scheme in australia from 1984 to 1992, and a Trustee of the International Award Association for 11 years until 1997.
 He was Chairman of the Organising Committee for HRH the Duke of Edinburgh's sixth Commonwealth Study Conference in 1986.

 He has served as Chairman of organisations supportive of the Arts and of re-educating youth at risk and has had a long involvement with Engineers Australia, the AICD, the AIB and AIM (NSW).